pablop16n/web-docs-scorer/README.md

 **WDS score** = 9.32 x 0,88 = **8.2**

 This means that the previous example is a good document (**_WDS_score_** = 8.2/10), that is clearly in Italian (_language_score_ = 9.9/10).
-It probably contains a considerable amount of textual data in some segments (_largest_segment_score_ = 1/1), because there is almost one 'very long segment', but it only contains 4 'long segments' (_long_segments_score_ = 0.4/1).
+It probably contains a considerable amount of textual data in some segments (_superlong_segment_score_ = 1/1), because there is almost one 'very long segment', but it only contains 4 'long segments' (_long_segments_score_ = 0.4/1).
 For Italian we consider 'superlong segments' those with more than 1208 alphabetic characters and to be considered a 'long segment' almost 302 alphabetic characters are needed.
 For more information about these scores see the [long_segments_score and superlong_segments_score](#adapting-subscores-to-different-languages) sections.

 The document does not contain enough URLs, punctuation or singular characters noise to be penalized because of it (_url_score_ = 1/1, _punctuation_score_ = 1/1, _singular_chars_score_ = 1/1).
 It contains a small excess of numbers (_numbers_score_ = 0.92/1), which could be due to the presence of a calendar present in the text: